History of vegetarianism: China

+China's vegetarian culture remained relatively unchanged until the Republican era (1912–1949), when political reformers such as Sun Yat-Sen and Cai Yuanpei promoted vegetarianism as a more hygienic and cost-effective diet to strengthen the nation.
+However, this secular movement had little impact on traditional eating habits.

 Japan

 In 675, the use of livestock and the consumption of some wild animals (horse, cattle, dogs, monkeys, birds) was banned in Japan by Emperor Tenmu, due to the influence of Buddhism.
 Subsequently, in the year 737 of the Nara period, the Emperor Seimu approved the eating of fish and shellfish.
 During the twelve hundred years from the Nara period to the Meiji Restoration in the latter half of the 19th century, Japanese people enjoyed vegetarian-style meals.
 They usually ate rice as a staple food as well as beans and vegetables.
 It was only on special occasions or celebrations that fish was served.
 Over this period, the Japanese people (particularly Buddhist monks) developed a vegetarian cuisine called shōjin-ryōri which was native to Japan. ryōri means cooking or cuisine, while shojin is a Japanese translation of virya in Sanskrit, meaning "to have the goodness and keep away evils".

 In 1872 of the Meiji restoration, as part of the opening up of Japan to Western influence, Emperor Meiji lifted the ban on the consumption of red meat.
 The removal of the ban encountered resistance and in one notable response, ten monks attempted to break into the Imperial Palace.
 The monks asserted that due to foreign influence, large numbers of Japanese had begun eating meat and that this was "destroying the soul of the Japanese people."
 Several of the monks were killed during the break-in attempt, and the remainder were arrested.